In This Article

 Let's be honest: Few things are more intimidating than picking up a paintbrush.
-But considering that the average national cost of remodeling a 200-square-foot kitchen, including updated wood cabinets, typical appliances, and new light fixtures is roughly $66,000, according to Remodeling Magazine, slathering kitchen cabinets in a fresh coat of paint is one of the simplest, most cost-effective ways to update a kitchen on a budget.
+But considering that the average national cost of remodeling a 200-square-foot kitchen, including updated wood cabinets, typical appliances, and new light fixtures was roughly $68,000 in 2020, according to Remodeling Magazine, slathering kitchen cabinets in a fresh coat of paint is one of the simplest, most cost-effective ways to update a kitchen on a budget.

 Selecting the Perfect Paint Color